appbaseio/Docs/src/Javascript.md

 The Appbase JS library allows developers to create realtime multi-user apps using a graph data model and realtime smart-search capabilities.

+To use it in the browser, use this link: https://cdn.appbase.io/latest/appbase.js

+To use it with nodejs, do `npm install appbasejs`

 The Appbase library exposes the ``Appbase`` object.
 The methods in the JS lib rely on three main objects.

 1. **Appbase**